elhorton/Circuitpython-AzureIoT/README.md

     | adafruit_esp32spi     | Folder |
     | adafruit_bus_device   | Folder |

-* Copy the code from this repo to the device
+* Copy the code from this repo to the device.
+You can refactor files that are not the `code.py` into the `lib` folder if you prefer.

 * Edit 'secrets.py` to include your WiFi SSID and password, as well as the ID Scope, Device ID and Key for your device

 * The device will reboot, connect to WiFi and connect to Azure IoT Central

+* Using the view associated with the Device Template in IoT Central, you can test sending commands and seeing telemetry appear on the dashboard.